Woman on her phone stands next to a commuter train.

 What credit cards can I get with Discover?

-Once you have an idea of the type of card you may qualify for, you can compare Discover cards against other industry-leading cards to find one that fits best with your spending habits.
+Once you have an idea of the type of card you may qualify for, you can compare Discover cards to other industry-leading cards to find one that fits best with your spending habits.

 What credit score do I need to get a credit card?